Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 - How Stash’s App Stacks Up

 Stash is a microinvesting app — an investment app that lets you put small amounts of money into the stock market.
-It uses technology called robo-advisors to personally tailor a portfolio to your interests and the fluctuations of the market.

 Here’s a little more information about the company from its LinkedIn page: